Fiorente: Australian career

 In the 2013 Spring carnival he won the Dato Tan Chin Nam Stakes and then ran third behind Shamus Award in the 2013 Cox Plate.
 He followed this by winning the 2013 Melbourne Cup, ridden by Damien Oliver.

 On 8 March, Fiorente won the Australian Cup, beating Green Moon and Shamus Award at weight-for-age.
 Fiorente then finished unplaced behind the New Zealand mare Silent Achiever in the Ranvet Stakes and third behind the same horse in The BMW.
 On 7 April it was announced that Fiorente had sustained a serious tendon injury and would be retired from racing.

 Stud career

-Fiorente currently stands at Sun Stud in Victoria for a service fee of A$17,600.
+Fiorente stood at Sun Stud in Victoria for a service fee of A$17,600.

+Fiorente died from chronic illness on 30 May 2023, at the age of 15.